Celebrate the gift of life today— don’t let troubles steal away your joy. Jesus offers us abundant life, while the devil only seeks to destroy.

 They’d been trained in the special care of those lambs that were destined– to become sacrificial temple lambs, which were to be kept pure and free from blight.

-To a cave-like room used for this purpose, the ewes who were carrying young, were brought by these guardian shepherds, as the place for them to give birth.
+To a designated place used for this purpose, the ewes who were carrying young, were brought by these guardian shepherds, as the place for them to give birth.

 Once born, a pure lamb was wrapped immediately in the protective swaddling cloths.
 Jesus, God’s sacrificial Lamb, too, was so wrapped, illustrating His destiny and signifying His great worth.